DanSiddall13/ExamSystemRolsa/README.md

 ![image](https://github.com/user-attachments/assets/99100b93-0edd-45b0-8245-b5e157a2cc64)

-Once the file is installed unzip it and
+Once the file is installed unzip it and you are ready to use the files.

 To run it and view my website use Microsoft Visual Studio which you can download a free community version of from https://visualstudio.microsoft.com/
 Ensure this is Visual studio and NOT visual studio code.